 We Do Declare project, 2017

 This project is one that recognizes the irony of this declaration on the unceded ancestral lands of the indigenous and native tribes of Turtle Island (North America).
 The intention is not to lose convenient sight of this, but to invite discourse around the colonial histories that see us all at the complex intersection of settler occupation, by violent force, circumstantial coercion, or problematic inheritances of imperial privilege.
-This urgent protest piece uses the aspirational yet insufficient words in the declaration in the hopes of engaging civil discourse and action to preserve and improve the potential functions of a liberated and equitable society for all its inhabitants.
+This protest piece uses the aspirational yet insufficient words in the declaration that at the time of its composition, did not in fact recognize or include all people in the definitions, privileges, or protections of citizenship.
+And so, this work was made in the hopes of engaging civil discourse and action to preserve and improve the potential functions of a liberated and equitable society for all its citizens and inhabitants.

 #WeDoDeclare #WeDoDeclareProject #LifeLibertyHappiness #WeThePeople #ARTasActivism